ACW Epic - mini project

 Bring Valour & Fortitude rules to the table.

-It has been a while since I last played, but armed with the latest ‘Designers Cut’ version of the rules and the ACW army lists, I re-ran the Mill Creek scenario, which I played a couple of days ago under my own rules.
+It has been a while since I last played, but armed with the latest ‘Designers Cut’ version of the rules and the ACW army lists, I re-ran the Mill Creek scenario as described above.

 I have played the Mill Creek scenario many times and more often than not, the Confederates will claim the high ground (their first objective) in the closing moments of the game, but they generally fail to capture both ends of the bridge (their second objective).